What is Medieval Philosophy?

 4) Late Middle Ages

-The final phase of the Middle Ages (the “Late Middle Ages”) stretches vaguely outward from the mid-fourteenth century with no clear terminus.
-Wherever and to whatever extent the old scholastic institutions and methods, which reached maturity in the thirteenth century, lived on, so too, in a way, did the Middle Ages.
-Arguably, the late Middle Ages includes such scholastic thinkers as Paul of Venice, OSA (1369–1429), John Capreolus, OP (1380–1444), Thomas de Vio, OP (“Cajetan”) (1469–1534), Francisco Suárez, SJ (1548–1617), and John of St. Thomas, OP (“Poinsot”) (1589–1644).
-These influence of these institutions and methods on society began to decline in the mid-fourteenth century with the birth of two rather difficult to define, but closely associated ressourcement movements: “humanism” and the “Renaissance.”
+The final phase of the Middle Ages (the “Late Middle Ages”) stretches vaguely outward with no clear terminus from the traumatic events of the mid-fourteenth century.
+Wherever and to whatever extent a combination of the old scholastic institutions and methods, which reached maturity in the thirteenth century, lived on, so too, in a way, did the Middle Ages.
+Yet, the center of gravity of the Late Middle Ages is roughly the period from the onset of the Black Death (1347) to the onset of the Protestant Reformation (1517).
+Arguably, the late Middle Ages includes such scholastic thinkers as John Wycliffe (d.
+1384), Jean Gerson (1363–1429), Paul of Venice, OSA (1369–1429), John Capreolus, OP (1380–1444), Juan de Torquemada, OP (1388–1468), Gabriel Biel (1425–1495), Girolamo Savonarola, OP (1452–1498), Thomas de Vio, OP (“Cajetan”) (1469–1534), Francis de Vitoria, OP (1483–1546), Dominigo de Soto, OP (1494–1560), Domingo Báñez, OP (1528–1604), Robert Bellarmine, SJ (1542–1621), Francisco Suárez, SJ (1548–1617), and John of St. Thomas, OP (“Poinsot”) (1589–1644).

 The Renaissance